Writing a great essay is one of the most challenging, but also most rewarding things you can do.

 1. Come up with your thesis

 First, you need to make up your mind and think carefully about which side of the barricade you want to stand on.
-This is time reason, weigh all the pro’s and con’s and then make a stance.
+This is time reason, weigh all the pros and cons and then take a stance.

 Your thesis statement should appear early in the essay (in the introduction or maximum in the second paragraph).